JordyAaldering/Big-Data/docs/assignment05.md

 ![Average prices](https://raw.githubusercontent.com/JordyAaldering/Big-Data/master/Assignment05/images/avg-prices.png)

 As you see we also keep track of the amount of each item.
-We won't be using it in this blog but an improved version of this code could use this amount to repeatedly update the averages using the streaming data.
+We won't be using it in this blog post, but an improved version of this code could use this amount to repeatedly update the averages using the streaming data.

 ## Buy and sell loop